-Kansas Professional License Defense Attorneys
+Kansas Professional License Defense

 When your license, livelihood, and reputation are on the line, you need professional licensing defense attorneys who are experienced and skilled in defending licensing cases before regulatory boards and agencies.
 It is crucial that your lawyer understands professional licensing laws, administrative proceedings, and the unique rules and policies adopted by the regulatory boards.
 With extensive experience litigating before numerous state agencies that regulate professional disciplines, Joseph, Hollander & Craft’s professional licensing attorneys know how to help licensed individuals and entities avoid or mitigate the potentially devastating effects of professional discipline.